-These wings were marinated in this sweet-and-spicy sauce that was later boiled down to make a delectable glaze for the crispy, tender wings.
+These wings were marinated in this sweet-and-salty sauce that was later boiled down to make a delectable glaze for the crispy, tender wings.
 You can marinate them anywhere from 2 hours to a day, or just bake them with olive oil and make the glaze to finish.

-- 3 pounds chicken wings, split
+- 3 Pounds chicken wings, split

-- 1 cup teriyaki sauce
+- 1 Cup teriyaki sauce

-- 1 tablespoon honey, plus more if needed
+- 1 Tablespoon honey, plus more if needed

-- Pinch of red chile flakes (optional)
+- 1 Pinch of red chile flakes (optional)